Evolutionary-Intelligence/DistributedEvolutionaryComputation/Summary/EvolutionaryComputation.md

 * Floreano, D. and Mattiussi, C., 2008.
 Bio-inspired artificial intelligence: Theories, methods, and technologies.
 MIT Press.

 * Wolpert, D.H. and Macready, W.G., 1997.
 No free lunch theorems for optimization.
 IEEE Transactions on Evolutionary Computation, 1(1), pp.67-82.

+* Copeland, B.J. ed., 2004.
+The essential Turing: Seminal writings in computing, logic, philosophy, artificial ingelligence, and artificial life plus the secrets of enigma.
+Oxford University Press.

+  * Turing, A., 1948.
+Intelligent machinery.
+In The Essential Turing.
+Oxford University Press.